mmitch/jamirdochegal/README.md

 jamirdochegal is a simple Perl script to listen to web radios via mplayer.
 The project homepage is at <https://github.com/mmitch/jamirdochegal>.

+jamirdochegal needs to call curl(1) to parse playlists

 usage
 -----